gtatters/ThermImageJ/Readme.md

     -   see SampleFiles.zip for sample data
 -   Raw Import SEQ <img src='./images/ImportSEQ.png'>
     -   custom macro to import FLIR SEQ using the Import-Raw command
-    -   use only if you know the precise offset byte start and the number of bytes between frames (see Frame Start Byte Macro below).s
+    -   use only if you know the precise offset byte start and the number of bytes between frames (see Frame Start Byte Macro below).
     -   this only works for certain SEQ files (usually those captured to computer), and only formats where tiff format underlies the video.
     -   see SampleFiles.zip for sample data